 Everyone has a birthday, and you shouldn’t let this fly under the radar and go unnoticed.
-Instead, give each team member something special when their big day rolls around.
+Instead, give each team member something special when their big day rolls around for employee appreciation.

 This can be a staple of the occasion, like a birthday cake that everyone can share and enjoy.
 It could also be a different type of perk, such as letting them take the day off so that they can mark their birthday in whatever way they choose, which also reduces the chances of burnout.